 info@grayfoximages.com

-Were the early strategic decisions by World War II Japanese Admiral Isoroku Yamamoto, commander of the Imperial Japanese Navy Combined Fleet, the best possible choices?
+Were the early strategic decisions made by World War II Japanese Admiral Isoroku Yamamoto, commander of the Imperial Japanese Navy's Combined Fleet, the best choices available?
 Did his unconventional moves, particularly Pearl Harbor and Midway advance or harm Japanese war aims?
-(One might add a third and in retrospect rather puzzling excursion to the discussion, the IJN raid into the Indian Ocean in early 1942.)
-Is there an alternate history with a better outcome?
+(One might add a third and in retrospect rather puzzling excursion, the IJN raid into the Indian Ocean in early 1942.)
+Is there an alternate history resulting in more favorable prospects for Japan -- other than not starting a war against an industrial giant like America in the first place?

-Herein we examine the choices Yamamoto made and compare them to certain alternatives.
+Herein we examine the choices Yamamoto made and compare them to alternatives.
 One can never know what lies at the end of a path not taken, so in suggesting alternatives we engage in flights of unprovable conjecture.
-But, it is interesting and perhaps useful nonetheless to reexamine Yamamoto's critical 1942 choices, decisions that helped fix the course of the war, and instead trace other possibilities with the benefit of hindsight.
+But, it is interesting, if not useful nonetheless to reexamine Yamamoto's critical 1942 choices, decisions that helped fix the course of the war, aided by the 20-20 vision of hindsight.

-But, were his choices the best possible ones?
-Were his bold plans brilliant strategic thrusts or did they contain fatal flaws, unseen at the time?
-Objectively, based on outcomes and consequences a case can be made that he made big ticket choices that rather than advancing Japanese military goals instead hastened Japan’s eventual defeat.
+But, did his choices advance Japan's war aims as he hoped?
+Were his bold plans brilliant strategic thrusts or did they contain fatal flaws?
+Objectively, based on outcomes and consequences a case can be made that he made sweeping choices that rather than advancing Japanese military goals instead risked all and hastened Japan’s eventual defeat.

-Yamamoto did not want war with America.
+To be sure, Yamamoto did not want war with America.
 Having studied in the US extensively, he observed first hand the industrial might of America as well as the potential of a population that greatly outnumbered Japan's.
-But, when war became inevitable Yamamoto advocated for and obtained concurrence for two signature operations that bear on this discussion, the surprise attack on Pearl Harbor and the attempted invasion of Midway.
+But, when war became inevitable Yamamoto advocated for and obtained concurrence for two signature operations that are at the heart of this discussion, the surprise attack on Pearl Harbor and the attempted invasion of Midway.
 The former was intended to forestall US Navy interference with Japan’s move south to take over the resources of British Malaya and the oil rich islands of the Dutch East Indies.
 The latter was a tactic he thought would draw forth USN carriers for destruction.
-Midway certainly backfired because after the loss of four of Japan’s six fast fleet carriers at Midway the IJN no longer had the capital assets to attempt bold kido butai led offensive actions.
+Pearl Harbor at first appeared to be a success, but was it?
+Midway certainly backfired because with the loss of four of Japan’s six fast fleet carriers the IJN no longer had the capital assets to attempt bold carrier-led strategic attacks.

 Pearl Harbor

-After the US embargoed scrap steel and oil in an attempt to restrain Japanese agression in China, Japan began planning its move south in order to secure oil and other minerals for its war machine as well as homeland internal needs.
+After the US embargoed scrap steel and oil in an attempt to restrain Japanese agression in China, Japan began planning a move south in order to secure oil and other minerals for its war machine as well as homeland internal needs.
 The Pearl Harbor strike was intended to prevent US interference with this move by crippling the US fleet.
-In strategic terms, Pearl harbor could be considered a failure since the Pacific Fleet’s two carriers, Enterprise and Lexington, were not in port on that fateful morning, rendering the attack of little lasting strategic value.
-(Saratoga was on the West Coast at the time of the strike, returning to Pearl Harbor soon thereafter, and Yorktown and Hornet were later dispatched from the Atlantic, the latter in time for the Doolittle Raid in April.)
+In strategic terms, Pearl Harbor could be considered a failure since the USN's only two carriers in the Pacific at the time, Enterprise and Lexington, were not in port on that fateful morning, rendering the attack of little lasting strategic value.
+(Saratoga was on the West Coast at the time of the strike, returning to Pearl Harbor soon thereafter, and Yorktown and Hornet were later dispatched from the Atlantic, the latter in time for the April Doolittle Raid.)

 But, suppose that the Pearl Harbor attack had never taken place.
-What might have been the alternate history arising from foregoing the Pearl Harbor attack?
-Would it have changed the early course of the war in the Pacific?
-Would the American public have been less inflamed by subsequent Japanese actions absent the sneak attack?
+After all, the IJN General Staff strongly opposed the plan -- relenting only after Yamamoto threatened to resign along with his entire Combined Fleet staff.
+What might have happened in the early months of 1942 if Yamamoto had given up the scheme?
+Would it have changed the early course of the war?
+Would the American public have been less inflamed by subsequent Japanese actions, for instance against the Philippines, absent the sneak attack?

-Much of the US defensive strategy throughout 1941 revolved around strengthening the Philippines as a bulwark against Japanese agression.
-Given Japan’s move south, could Japan have afforded to leave the Philippines in American hands?
-The Roosevelt administration would then have had no casus belli to rally Congress and civilian support for a war.
-As events transpired, Japan simply could not afford to leave a US strong presence athwart their supply lines to the oil rich territories to the south.
-Hence, the Philippines were attacked and overwhelmed, forcing the US into war without regard to Pearl Harbor.
+The Philippines constituted another flash point for war in the Pacific.
+Absent Pearl Harbor, if Japan had left the Philippines alone the Roosevelt administration would then have had no casus belli to rally Congress and civilian support for a war.
+Yet much of the US defensive strategy throughout 1941 revolved around strengthening the Philippines as a bulwark against Japanese agression.
+Could Japan have afforded to leave the Philippines in American hands in light of this build up?
+Japan's decision makers simply could not afford to leave a US strong presence athwart their supply lines to the oil rich territories to the south.
+Hence, the Philippines were invaded and overwhelmed, which would undoubtedly have forced the US into war independent of Pearl Harbor.

 Nor did the Philippines matter in the end.
-President Roosevelt had privately assured Churchill that if Japan attacked British interests in the Far East, as they were in reality preparing to do, America would take up arms as Britian’s ally.
+President Roosevelt had privately assured Churchill that if Japan attacked British interests in the Far East, as they ultimately did, America would take up arms as Britian’s ally.
 All this was done without Congressional approval, a nicety mooted by the Pearl Harbor attack.

 This alternate beginning to the war lends credence to the thesis that the Pearl Harbor strike was not necessary and may well have been counterproductive.
 The Pacific Fleet could not have interfered with Japan's move south even if left alone.
-Nor was there certainty that the American carriers, the capital ships that posed the greatest threat to Japan, would be moored at Pearl on December 7, as in fact on the day they were not.
-Perhaps worst of all, the failure to destroy Pearl’s submarine base, fuel storage tanks and repair facilities -- far more important targets than a bunch of slow and aging battleships, most of which were salvaged, repaired and turned against Japan as shore bombardment platforms.
+Further, the plan was problematic from conception to execution.
+There was never any certainty that American's carriers, the capital ships that posed the greatest threat to Japan, would be moored at Pearl on December 7.
+Perhaps worst of all, the failure to destroy Pearl’s submarine base, fuel storage tank farms and repair facilities -- far more important strategic targets than a bunch of slow and aging battleships, most of which were salvaged, repaired and turned against Japan as shore bombardment platforms.
 All Pearl Harbor really accomplished was to rouse the American "sleeping giant" that Yamamoto feared so much.

 Midway

-History has amply recorded the outcome of the Battle of Midway – US code breaking revealed the Japanese plan in sufficient detail to allow Yorktown, Enterprise and Hornet to instead ambush the Japanese carrier force, sinking all four present – Akagi, Kaga, Soryu and Hiryu.
-Here however, we are not interested in the battle, but rather in strategic alternatives to Yamamoto’s Midway misadventure.
+History has amply recorded the Battle of Midway – US code breaking revealed the Japanese plan in sufficient detail to allow Yorktown, Enterprise and Hornet to ambush the Japanese carrier force, sinking all four present – Akagi, Kaga, Soryu and Hiryu.
+Here however, we are not interested in the battle, but rather in other choices Yamamoto might have made.

 Midway was preceeded by a Japanese attempt to take Port Moresby, an Australian outpost on the southern coast of New Guinea.
-The IJN carrier force accompanying the Port Moresby invasion force, headed by Shokaku and Zuikaku, collided with Yorktown and Lexington in the Coral Sea, the first ever naval battle where the combatant ships never saw each other.
+This was the opening salvo of a plan to extend Japan's defensive perimeter, in the process cutting off and isolating Australia.
+Kido butai carriers accompanying the Port Moresby invasion force, headed by only Shokaku and Zuikaku, collided with Yorktown and Lexington in the Coral Sea, the first ever naval battle where the combatant ships never saw each other.
 While Lexington was lost, a tactical defeat, the Japanese invasion of Port Moresby was recalled, a strategic victory for the USN.

-Where were the remaining four kido butai carriers?
-They were in Japanese ports undergoing maintenance following a pointless excursion into the Indian Ocean, a side show that accomplished little of strategic value.
+Where were the remaining four carriers of kido butai ?
+They were in Japan undergoing maintenance following a pointless excursion into the Indian Ocean, a side show that accomplished little of strategic value.
 They were thus unavailable for the Port Moresby invasion.
-Worse, Shokaku suffered serious damage in the Battle of Coral Sea, and Zuikaku's air group was decimated by USN Wildcat fighters and shipboard AA fire, thus removing them from the Midway operation.
+Worse, Shokaku suffered serious damage in the Battle of Coral Sea, and Zuikaku's air group was decimated by USN F4F Wildcats and shipboard AA fire, thus removing them from the Midway operation.

 Hindsight

-If this analysis has merit -- and remember, it is illuminated, as events of the day were not, by hindsight -- Yamamoto would have been better advised to have lured the US carriers out for battle in conjunction with Japanese advances in the South Pacific, a region not only vital to the US interests but also integral to Japanese war goals.
+If this analysis has merit -- albeit illuminated by hindsight -- Yamamoto would have been better advised to have lured the US carriers out for battle in conjunction with Japanese advances in the South Pacific, a region not only vital to the US interests but also integral to Japanese war goals.

-It would appear that there was a better alternative to Yamamoto’s Midway scheme. in this light, and in light of the outcome of the battle itself, Midway was surely the strategic blunder that initially turned the tide of war against Japan – perhaps made worse by the Indian Ocean raid, a futile exercise that left four of Japan's six fast fleet carriers unavailable for the Port Moresby invasion.
+Midway was surely the strategic blunder that initially turned the tide of war against Japan – perhaps made worse by the Indian Ocean raid, a futile exercise that left four of Japan's six fast fleet carriers unavailable for the Port Moresby invasion.
 As the war actually played out, the Guadalcanal abattoir forever blunted any further Japanese offensive initiatives.
-From that point on, as Essex class carriers began to deliver and as US military might began to pour into the Pacific, the outcome was foreordained.
+From that point on, as Essex class carriers began to deliver in numbers and as US military might began to pour into the Pacific, the outcome was foreordained.

-In Yamamoto’s own gambler’s idiom, he pushed four of Japan’s irreplacable kido butai carrier chips to the center of the table – and lost them all.
+In Yamamoto’s gambler’s idiom, he pushed four of Japan’s irreplacable kido butai carriers to the center of the table in a winner-take-all bid – and lost everything.

 Author's footnote: I've always been fascinated by the Pacific War.
 My first recollection of television was watching Victory at Sea on a small grainy black-and-white set.
 Inspired by the stirring Richard Rodgers theme music, I followed each episode, mesmerized by the titanic issues involved.
 That fascination has carried on to this day.
 This article joins two previous explorations of the era, Carrier War 1942 and Midway 2019 Movie Review.